Skip to main content

 Free base domain SAN

-If you received a free base domain SAN on your SSL certificate, make sure to place the .txt file on the base domain.
-We need to validate the domain on the SSL/TLS certificate order.
+Did you receive a free base domain SAN on your TLS certificate?
+Make sure you place the .txt file on the base domain.
+We need to validate the domain on the Transport Security Layer (TLS) certificate order.

 Don’t include any additional content in the fileauth.txt file